-NEW - North Ayrshire - Ladies only swimming
+North Ayrshire - Ladies only swimming

-New Scots outcome(s) and theme(s) access; health and wellbeing Project aim Improve language acquisition, reduce socia wellbeing, increase physical activity levels, for Syrian women.
-Organisation(s) involved in delivery North Ayrshire LA & KA Leisure I isolation, improve general health and encourage integration into local community Geographical reach of project North Ayrshire Description of project Following initial discussion with staff from KA Leisure about increasing physical activity amongst women from BME backgrounds we became aware of and funding was made available from the overarching Girl Make Your Move initiative encouraging women and girls in North Ayrshire to be more active.
-The Step Up project within Girl Make Your Move provides additional support to increase the mental health and wellbeing by increasing participation levels in physical activity but for those requiring some additional support. staff were required to be female.
-We also r where this would be possible on a regular b geography of the building as access to one Activities provided in the studio are accessi y with the manager regarding staffing as all needed to locate a time in the week and month pasis.
-Consideration was also required as to the of the studios is via the poolside area.
-Ible to both genders.
-So it is now arranged for the week can change each month depending Many of the women were completely unable to swim in the beginning so we have added in an additional cost of 2 swimming instructors as well.
+access; health and wellbeing

+Improve language acquisition, reduce social isolation, improve general health and wellbeing, increase physical activity levels, encourage integration into local community for Syrian women.

+Organisation(s) involved in delivery Geographical reach of project North Ayrshire LA & KA Leisure North Ayrshire

+Following initial discussion with staff from KA Leisure about increasing physical activity amongst women from BME backgrounds we became aware of and funding was made available from the overarching Girl Make Your Move initiative encouraging women and girls in North Ayrshire to be more active.
+The Step Up project within Girl Make Your Move provides additional support to increase the mental health and wellbeing by increasing participation levels in physical activity but for those requiring some additional support.

+We identified a local pool and liaised closely with the manager regarding staffing as all staff were required to be female.
+We also needed to locate a time in the week and month where this would be possible on a regular basis.
+Consideration was also required as to the geography of the building as access to one of the studios is via the poolside area.
+Activities provided in the studio are accessible to both genders.
+So it is now arranged for a Saturday at 5pm once a month.
+However the week can change each month depending on staffing arrangements.

+Many of the women were completely unable to swim in the beginning so we have added in an additional cost of 2 swimming instructors as well.

 We currently run one session a month however due to Ramadan, we have had a request to postpone the May session till June - so there will be two sessions this June.

+Our numbers so far:

+Jan - 9

+Feb- 13

+April 18

+April - 12

+June - 2 sessions still to be provided

+Outcomes
-Our numbers so far: Jan - 9 Feb- 13 April 18 April - 12 June - 2 sessions still to be provided Outcomes One Swan is about to commence a r Local Authority. modern apprenticeship with North Ayrshire dies with the ultimate aim of graduating with a

-- Another Swan is continuing her studies with the ultimate aim of graduating with a degree in engineering.
+- One Swan is about to commence a modern apprenticeship with North Ayrshire Local Authority. - Another Swan is continuing her studies with the ultimate aim of graduating with a degree in engineering.
 Both these young people have increased their confidence and English skills which enables them to continue with their education and consider careers in the future. - One Swan is learning to drive.

-• One Swan is about to join the North Ayrshire Youth Council.
+One Swan is about to join the North Ayrshire Youth Council.
 This was a link from the Summer Camp and talking to the worker about Year of Young People events and opportunities.